Nomad-Media/samples/nomad-samples/js/content-admin-api/Readme.md

 # Content Admin API JavaScript
-Learning to user the Nomad API admin and contentDefinition path to update a user in Javascript
+Learning to user the Nomad API content and contentDefinition path to update a user in Javascript

 ## Admin and Content Definition API Sample Code